Ask a doctor about a prescription for ATORVASTATIN KRKA 40 mg FILM-COATED TABLETS

 See section 3 for instructions on how to take Atorvastatina Krka.
 Please note the following:

-Orange juice
+Grapefruit juice

 Alcohol

 Avoid drinking large amounts of alcohol while taking this medicine.
-See details in Section 2 “Warnings and precautions”.
+See the details in Section 2 "Warnings and precautions".

-Pregnancy and breastfeeding
+Pregnancy and breast-feeding

-Do not take Atorvastatina Krka if you are breastfeeding your child.
+Do not take Atorvastatina Krka if you are breast-feeding your child.

 Consult your doctor or pharmacist before using any medicine.

-Driving and operating machinery
+Driving and using machines

 Atorvastatina Krka contains lactose and sodium

 This medicine contains lactose.
-If your doctor has told you that you have a intolerance to certain sugars, consult with him before taking this medicine.
+If your doctor has told you that you have an intolerance to some sugars, consult with them before taking this medicine.

-This medicine contains less than 1 mmol (23 mg) of sodium per dose, which is essentially "sodium-free".
+This medicine contains less than 1 mmol of sodium (23 mg) per dose, which is essentially "sodium-free".

 Your doctor will adjust the dose at intervals of 4 weeks or more.
 The maximum dose of Atorvastatina Krka is 80 mg once a day.

-Follow exactly the administration instructions for this medication indicated by your doctor or pharmacist.
-If in doubt, consult your doctor or pharmacist again.
+Follow exactly the administration instructions of this medicine indicated by your doctor or pharmacist.
+In case of doubt, consult your doctor or pharmacist again.

 Your doctor will decide the duration of treatment with Atorvastatina Krka.